A Millionaire's First Love: Plot

 Kang Jae-kyung (Hyun Bin) is a typical rich kid.
-He is arrogant, drives sporty cars, attends the big clubs and rides through school corridors on his motorcycle.
+He is arrogant, drives sporty cars, frequents the big clubs and rides through school corridors on his motorcycle.
 As his 18th birthday approaches, he is set to inherit his grandfather's fortune, but first Jae-kyung is required to transfer to a new school in Gangwon Province and graduate.
-Until then all access to his penthouse, cottage and credit cards are denied.
-Should he fail to graduate or drops out then he loses everything.
-If he wishes to give up, he will only receive 0.1% of his over-all inheritance.
-With this in mind, he heads out to the countryside, to a small town in which daily life is far removed from what he is used to.
+Until then all access to his penthouse, cottage and credit cards is denied.
+Should he fail to graduate or drops out, he would loses everything.
+If he wishes to give up, he will only receive 0.1% of his overall inheritance.
+With this in mind, he heads out to the countryside, to a small town where daily life is far removed from what he is used to.